High School Curriculum

 One Full Year – 1.0 Credit Per Year

-This course is recommended for students who would struggle with Algebra I in the traditional one-year format.
-By the end of three semesters in this textbook, students will have discussed all topics of a traditional Algebra I course.
-This approach will allow us to spend three days working on mastery of a topic instead of two days.
-In some sections it will allow us to work on enrichment of a topic.
-Students are required to bring to class every day a calculator with parentheses () keys and a fraction key (or keys).
+This is the second year of a two year course.
+By the end of two years in this textbook, students will have discussed all topics of a traditional Algebra I course.
 Rather than putting an emphasis on how to do mental calculations, it shifts the focus to learning how and when each operation is appropriate.
+After successful completion of Algebra C/D, students will take Geometry.

 ALGEBRA I State ID #02052A000